 Yes!
 StriVectin is now cruelty-free.
 In 2019, StriVectin confirmed their products are no longer for sale in-stores in Mainland China.

 StriVectin’s Animal Testing Policy

-Below is a screenshot of the email I
+Below is a snippet of the email I

 Any cosmetic brand that is importing and selling their products in-stores in Mainland China cannot be considered cruelty-free.
-Although these companies may not be doing the animal testing themselves, but they are allowing and paying the Chinese authorities to test their products on animals for them, in order to sell in their country.
+Although these companies may not be doing the animal tests themselves, they are allowing and paying the Chinese authorities to test their products on animals for them, in order to sell in their country.

-StriVectin can prevent these animal tests from happening by simply choosing not to do business in China! and StriVectin has done just that!
+These companies can prevent these animal tests from happening by simply choosing not to do business in China! and StriVectin has done just that!